 — The STA is in PS mode and is a TWT requester or a TWT scheduled STA (see 26.8 (TWT operation)).

+For MLO, a STA affiliated with a non-AP MLD uses the More Data subfield to indicate to an AP in PS mode affiliated with the AP MLD that more BUs, corresponding to Data frames with TIDs that are mapped to this link by the most recent UL TID-to-link mapping (negotiated TID-to-link mapping or default link mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames that are not measurement MMPDUs (see 35.3.12.4 (Traffic indication)) are buffered for the AP MLD at the non-AP MLD.
+The More Data subfield is valid in individually addressed Data or Management frames transmitted by a STA affiliated with a non-AP MLD to an AP affiliated with an AP MLD that is in PS mode and in certain control frames as defined below.

 9.4.1.17 QoS Info field

 TGbe editor: Change the last paragraph as follows:

 (11ax)An HE AP sets the More Data Ack subfield to 1 to indicate that it can generate individually addressed Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1; otherwise, the AP sets the More Data Ack subfield to 0.
 For a non-HE AP, the More Data Ack subfield is reserved.
+An EHT AP affiliated with an AP MLD sets the More Data Ack subfield to 1 to indicate that it can generate and process individually addressed Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1; otherwise, the EHT AP sets the More Data Ack subfield to 0.
+When an EHT AP affiliated with an AP MLD that is in PS mode receives an Ack or BlockAck frame with the More Data Ack subfield equal to 1, then it remains in the awake state.

 TGbe editor: Change the last paragraph as follows:

 Non-AP non-HE STAs set the More Data Ack subfield to 1 to indicate that they can process Ack frames with the More Data bit in the Frame Control field equal to 1 and remain in the awake state.
 Non-AP HE STAs set the More Data Ack subfield to 1 to indicate that they can process Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1 and remain in the awake state.
-Non-AP STAs set the More Data Ack subfield to 0 otherwise.(11ax)
+Non-AP STAs set the More Data Ack subfield to 0 otherwise.(11ax) Non-AP EHT STAs set the More Data Ack subfield to 1 to indicate that they can generate and process Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1.
+Non-AP STAs set the More Data Ack subfield to 0 otherwise.
+When an EHT STA receives an Ack or BlockAck frame with the More Data Ack subfield equal to 1, then it remains in the awake state.